-- ▶ 4 star rating from patients and carers. - Friends and Family Test: Achieve 95% Recommended rate in A and E, Inpatients/Day case, Maternity and Outpatients.
+Friends and Family Test: Achieve 95% Recommended rate in A and E, Inpatients/Day case, Maternity and Outpatients. enables patients to provide feedback in 95% Recommended rate in A and E, Inpatients/Day case, Maternity and --- --- --

-- ▶ We will explore a whole-system web based IT solution to capturing and monitoring feedback: this will include further ways for the public to feedback and strengthen our messaging that we are a listening Trust. - To support this, we will explore creating a greater visibility of the importance of giving feedback in the main entrances of our hospitals. - We will bring in new ways to understand the patient feedback journey which will provide a new management interface, tableau dashboards and an internal and public launch.
+- We will explore a whole-system web based IT solution to capturing and monitoring feedback: this will include further ways for the public to feedback and strengthen our messaging that we are a listening Trust. - To support this, we will explore creating a greater visibility of the importance of giving feedback in the main entrances of our hospitals. - We will bring in new ways to understand the patient feedback journey which will provide a new management interface, tableau dashboards and an internal and public launch

-Greater engagement with patients and carers through the annual Big Quality Conversation, feeding into yearly priorities
+Greater engagement with patients and Our

+carers through the annual Big Quality 10%

+Conversation, feeding into yearly

+priorities